markandre13/corba.js/README.md

 ## Security Model

-corba.js does not implement CORBA's security model and instead relies on SSL/TLS and by restricting access to objects to those exchanged via
+corba.js 0.0.x did not implement CORBA's security model and instead relies on SSL/TLS and by restricting access to objects made public to the peer.

+corba.js 0.1.x uses CORBA's IIOP protocol currently provides only SSL/TLS and password login but no means to restrict access to individual objects.

-### Bind/Resolve
+## Bind/Resolve

 Ie. in the example above the side which provided the implementation made the object publicly accessible via